sabnanih/sabnanih.github.io/_posts/2020-05-25-IMDB-TV-Show-Analysis.md

 ![Image](/images/fig11.png)

 This concludes part 1 of the IMDB TV Series Analysis.
-Part 2 will be coming up soon which includes analysis of various variables over time - like genres, new series, and evidence for ageism and rating discrimination over gender (shows with lead actor v/s lead actress).
+Part 2 will be coming up soon which includes analysis of various variables over time - like genres, new series, and tests for evidence for ageism and rating discrimination over gender (shows with lead actor v/s lead actress).

 {% if page.comments == true %}
   {% include comments.html %}